Agricultural Inputs, Processes & Outputs

 You are going to need several definitions for this unit of work relating to the agricultural industry.

-Task 2 - Using the information (Agriculture - Commercial Farming) from the Greenfield Wiki here, complete the key words sheet by clicking on the blue tab to the right.
+Task 2 - Use the information here to complete the key words sheet by clicking on the blue tab to the right.

 Large Scale Commercial Farming